AnyChart/docs.anychart.com/Maps/Color_Range.md

 Value progression maps are monochromatic.
 Using the shades of grey between black and white makes it easy to print the map and is quite clear to understand.
 This type of ColorRange is one of the best ways to portray a magnitude message to the map audience.

 Technically this progression is a simple single-hue progression for a shade of grey.
-So you should write the same
+So you should use the same method as above, but with monochromatic colors.

 <br><br>